Born: November 20, 1963

 Hometown: Cazenovia, New York

 2011 saw Madden win at home and on foreign soil.
-In March, Madden and Coral Reef Via Volo were part of the winning U.S. team in the $75,000 FEI Nations Cup presented by G&C Farm at the FTI Winter Equestrian Festival.
-In April, Madden travelled to Leipzig, Germany to compete in the 2011 Rolex/FEI World Cup Finals, where she tied for fourth-place honors.
+In March, she and Coral Reef Via Volo were part of the winning U.S. team in the FEI Nations Cup presented by G&C Farm at the FTI Consulting Winter Equestrian Festival (WEF).
+In April, Madden traveled to Leipzig, Germany, to compete in the 2011 Rolex/FEI World Cup Finals, where she tied for fourth-place honors.
 Then with Cortes ‘C’, Madden claimed her first victory on the Global Champions Tour (GCT), winning the Grand Prix of Valkenswaard.
 Madden and Coral Reef Via Volo won the Longines International Grand Prix of Rotterdam.
 The year ended on a high note for Madden when she traveled to Guadalajara, Mexico, to represent the U.S. at the 2011 Pan American Games.
 Riding Coral Reef Via Volo, she won Team Gold and Individual Silver medals.

 In 2012, Madden made her third Olympic appearance for the U.S. in London with Coral Reef Via Volo.

 In 2013, Madden cemented her status among the sport's elite as she won at nearly every turn.
 She began her record-setting campaign at the FTI Consulting WEF, winning the FEI W-Cup Grand Prix CSI3* presented by Spy Coast Farm before contributing to the winning U.S. effort in the $75,000 Furusiyya FEI Nations Cup presented by G&C Farm.
 In April, Madden traveled to Gothenburg, Sweden with Simon, and claimed the one title that had eluded her in her illustrious career, the Rolex/FEI World Cup Final crown.